thesadru/disnake/docs/ext/commands/commands.rst

 ++++++++++++++++++++

 The command extension also has support for certain converters to allow for more advanced and intricate use cases that go beyond the generic linear parsing.
-These converters allow you to introduce some more relaxed and dynamic grammar to your commands in an easy to use manner.
+These converters allow yo to introduce some more relaxed and dynamic grammar to yor commands in an easy to use manner.

 typing.Union